American Disabilities Act Lawyers for the Disabled (“ADA”)

 In the event we decide to file a lawsuit on your behalf then we will proceed to the proper courts and commence a lawsuit seeking various forms of relief.
 You will never come out of pocket to pay our attorneys’ fees or expenses when we pursue Title I employment discrimination claims under the ADA.
 We seek to recover all reasonable attorneys’ fees and litigation expenses from the party being sued and as permitted under the ADA.

-Please feel free to contact us at 516-279-1554 to discuss all options available in effectively handling and resolving employment discrimination claims under the ADA.
+Please contact us at 516-279-1554 to discuss all options available in effectively handling and resolving employment discrimination claims under the ADA.

 American Disabilities Act Lawyers (“ADA”)